-The inflow of funds from operating activities increased from €141.8 million in the previous year to €144.3 million in the 2012/2013 financial year.
-Here, the inflow of funds from operations decreased from €181.2 million to €150.0 million.
+The inflow of funds from operating activities reduced from € 103.8 million in the previous year to € 94.9 million in the 2012/2013 financial year.
+Here, the inflow of funds from operations decreased from € 144.0 million to € 108.0 million.
 This reduction was chiefly due to the weaker like-for-like sales performance and the resultant deterioration in cost ratios.
-The change in working capital (changes in inventories, trade receivables and other assets plus changes in trade payables and other liabilities) resulted in an outflow of funds of €5.7 million, as against an outflow of funds of €39.4 million in the previous year.
+The change in working capital (changes in inventories, trade receivables and other assets plus changes in trade payables and other liabilities) resulted in an outflow of funds of € 13.1 million, as against an outflow of funds of € 40.2 million in the previous year.
+The outflow of € 13.1 million was largely due to reductions in other liabilities, as well as to the building up of inventories for the Group's expansion.
 The higher outflow of funds in the previous year largely resulted from a balance sheet date factor involving the earlier settlement of supplier liabilities.

-The outflow of funds for investing activities decreased from $\mathop{\in} 149.8$ million to $\mathop{\in} 143.1$ million.
-Here, the reduction in investments by $\mathop{\in} 13.4$ million to $\mathop{\in} 149.5$ million was opposed by a lower volume of proceeds from disposals of non-current assets and from non-current assets held for sale, amounting to $\mathop{\in} 6.4$ million in total (previous year: $\mathop{\in} 13.1$ million).
+The outflow of funds for investing activities increased from \notin 92.7 million to \notin 113.3 million.
+Here, the increase in investments by \notin 12.8 million to \notin 116.6 million was opposed by a lower volume of proceeds from disposals of non-current assets, amounting to \notin 3.3 million (previous year: \notin 11.1 million).

 As in the previous year, no DIY megastores with garden centers were disposed of in the framework of sale and leaseback transactions in the 2012/2013 financial year.